smyoung88/DA_G2_Final_Project/Deliverable 1/README.md

 **Topic**: Prediction of motor vehicle accident (MVA) impacts on traffic using machine learning.

-**Reason**: If a map and directions application like Waze or Google Maps coud use an ML model to predict the likelihood of accidents that could impact traffic based on environmental conditions, road features, physical locations, and other factors, they could provide better route recommendations and improve value proposition to app users/purchasers.
+**Reason**: If a map and directions application like Waze or Google Maps could use an ML model to predict the likelihood of accidents that could impact traffic based on environmental conditions, road features, physical locations, and other factors, they could provide better route recommendations and improve the value proposition to app users/purchasers.

 **Source Data**: The primary data source is a large accident report data set that is intended to be used for prediction in the ML model.
-Supplementary data sets include overview of roads, vehicle registrations, and other factorsfor the purpose of context and gaining better insight into other factors that may impact probabilities of accidents and traffic jams.
-The accident dataset was sourced through Kaggle and was compiled through multiple API’s targeting streaming, web-based incident report sites.
-Data regarding road locations and lengths was sourced through Google’s BigQuery service.
+Supplementary data sets include an overview of roads, vehicle registrations, and other factors for context and gaining better insight into other factors that may impact probabilities of accidents and traffic jams.
+The accident dataset was sourced through Kaggle and was compiled through multiple APIs targeting streaming, web-based incident report sites.
+Data regarding road locations and lengths were sourced through Google’s BigQuery service.
 Vehicle registration data was sourced through government websites.

 1. Kaggle US Accidents Database
 2. BigQuery geo_us_roads.us_national_roads dataset